-- When fleshing out ideas or writing large chunks of text, don’t type, use DragonDictate.
-Provided I pronounce things very clearly DragonDicate (available for Macs and PCs) is infinitely faster than typing. it’s also lot more conducive to fluid thinking.
+Provided I pronounce things very clearly on my Mac, the process of getting ideas out of my head and onto the computer, is infinitely faster than typing. it’s also lot more conducive to fluid thinking.
 Dictating my thoughts and watching them appear on my computer screen is very powerful way of keeping me in the flow when I’m fleshing out ideas.
 Note: It did take me a while to get used to DragonDictate.
 So my suggestion of the you are going to try this at least do so consistently for a week.
-I found that the biggest challenge to overcome is to actually remember to use DragonDictate rather than conform to the force of habit and reach for the keyboard.
+I found that the biggest challenge to overcome is to actually remember to use the voice to text facility rather than conform to the force of habit and reach for the keyboard.
 Mindfulness works well to change habits.

-What are your productivity hacks for the New Year?
+What are your productivity hacks for 2021?
 How do you plan to simplify your productivity this year?

-(This post includes affiliate links.
+(This post may include affiliate links.
 By purchasing items via these affiliate links you’re helping me earn a small commission at no additional cost to you.
 This enables me to provide you with good quality FREE content.
 The more you click the harder I work. :-))